Patient education: Diet and health (Beyond the Basics)

 Avoid sugary drinks and excessive alcohol intake.
 Tips for achieving this goal include:

 ●Choose non-sweetened and non-alcoholic beverages, like water, at meals and parties.

 ●Avoid occasions centered around alcohol.

 ●Avoid making sugary drinks and alcohol an essential part of family gatherings.

 Keep calorie intake balanced with needs and activity level.
-(See "Patient information: Exercise (Beyond the Basics)".)
+(See "Patient education: Exercise (Beyond the Basics)".)